WalkerMao/walkermao.github.io/_posts/2020-02-27-intro-to-ml-training-models.md

 ### 8.3 Proximal Gradient Descent

-If the objective function is not differentiable everywhere (e.g. L1 norm), we can use the proximal gradient descent.
+If the function is not differentiable everywhere (e.g. L1 norm, ReLU), we can use the sub-gradient of the function  to update the parameters.
+However, for LASSO, we usually use the proximal gradient descent, rather than the sub-gradient descent.
+For ReLU, we usually simply set the sub-gradient as $$0$$ or $$1$$ when it comes to the zero point (indifferentiable).
+We don't use proximal gradient descent for ReLU because we need a (sub-)gradient to backprobagate.

 <br>